usame-algan/cf7-zoom-webinar-registration/README.md

 ## License

 This plugin is licensed under the GPL v3.
-See the `LICENSE` file for more information.
+See `license.txt` for more information.

 ## Bugs